DamianMorozov/DevManuals/README.md

 # Developer manuals

 This repository contains manuals, mostly in English.
-The main areas are system administration and software development.
 You can participate in the development of the repository as a creator simply by submitting an application via the contact form.

 ## Sections
 - [Programs developing](Dev/README.md)